j-shelfwood/prj-php-lmstudio/README.md

 - **Dependency Injection & Extensibility:**

-  - Designed to work seamlessly with DI containers (e.g., Laravel’s service container).
+  - Designed to work seamlessly with DI containers (e.g., Laravel's service container).
   - Interfaces for the API client and streaming response handler for easier customization.

 - **Laravel Integration:**